 Greenhouse does not store the calendar data it requests through the Graph API.
-All calendar data is requested as the user is interacting with the Greenhouse Recruiting scheduling feature.
-Greenhouse Recruiting only stores the details for the interview events it creates.
+All calendar data is requested as the user interacts with the Greenhouse Recruiting scheduling feature.
+In other words, Greenhouse Recruiting only stores the details for the interview events it creates.

-Greenhouse encrypts all OAuth2 access and refresh tokens using AES-256 prior to storing them within our database.
+Greenhouse encrypts all OAuth2 access and refresh tokens using AES-256 before storing them in our database.
 Access to the encryption keys and database is accessible only to a very small set of Greenhouse staff members.
 All access is protected using multi-factor and only accessible behind a VPN.
 All access is recorded and auditable.

 All of these staff members must complete a successful background check before being granted access to any customer data.
 Additionally, all staff members with customer data access must sign our written zero-tolerance policy that defines their responsibilities with such access and the consequences (including but not limited to termination of employment) of abusing their access.